Antarctic Krill Oil Supplement

 Taking the correct daily dosage

-Take 1 to 3 soft gel cap per day depending upon
+Take 1 to 3 soft gel cap per day as required, there is

-requirements, there is no recommended daily intake, however krill
+no recommended daily intake, however krill supplements are generally

 One of the benefits of taking this supplement are that fish based